freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.english.md

 ## Instructions
 <section id='instructions'>
 Use the <code>class</code> keyword and write a constructor to create the <code>Vegetable</code> class.
-The <code>Vegetable</code> class allows you to create a vegetable object with a property <code>name</code>, which is passed to the constructor.
+The <code>Vegetable</code> class allows you to create a vegetable object with a property <code>name</code> that gets passed to the constructor.
 </section>

 ## Tests